Tuckerman Ravine has Low avalanche danger. Natural and human triggered avalanches are unlikely.

-A General Advisory is currently issued for Huntington Ravine.
-We are done issuing daily avalanche forecasts for Huntington for the remainder of the season.
-You will need to do your own snow stability assessments when using avalanche terrain.
-A danger of falling ice exists and will persist until it all comes down.
+Huntington Ravine is under a General Advisory.
+You will need to do your own snow stability assessments when traveling in avalanche terrain in Huntington.
+A danger of falling ice exists, and will persist until it all comes down.

-For more information contact the Forest Service Snow Rangers, the Mount Washington Volunteer Ski Patrol, or the AMC at Pinkham Notch Visitor Center or Hermit Lake Shelters.
+- For more information contact the Forest Service Snow Rangers, the AMC at the Pinkham Notch Visitor Center, or the caretakers at Hermit Lake Shelters.

 USDA Forest Service

 (603) 466-2713 TTY (603) 466-2856